Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 Kosuke Kusakari, 32 years old

-While working as a ski advisor at the Himalaya main building in Gifu, he also posts about park riding in the Oku-Mino area, mainly on Instagram.
+While working as a ski advisor at the Himalaya main store in Gifu, he also shares park riding content from the Okumino area, mainly through Instagram.

 Kosuke Kusakari's setup